vercel/fun/README.md

 ## Providers

-`lambda-dev` has a concept of pluggable "providers", which are responsible for creating, freezing, unfreezing and shutting down the processes that execute the Lambda function.
+ƒun has a concept of pluggable "providers", which are responsible for creating, freezing, unfreezing and shutting down the processes that execute the Lambda function.

 ### `native`

-The `native` provider executes Lambda functions directly on the machine executing `lambda-dev`.
+The `native` provider executes Lambda functions directly on the machine executing ƒun.
 This provides an execution environment that closely resembles the real Lambda environment, with some key differences that are documented here:

  * Processes are *not* sandboxed nor chrooted, so do not rely on hard-coded